Photoshop CS2 Tips, Trick and Hacks for the Web

 We’re hoping this one will be the first of many new color full titles with an advanced CSS design book in production as I write this.
 It’s looking really cool.

-Either way, if you’ve bluffed your way through Photoshop till now, check out Corrie’s PDF.
+Either way, if you’ve bluffed your way through Photoshop till now, check out Corrie’s The Photoshop Anthology.
 It’s probably just what you’re looking for.